Geo-StarLab/StarDEM/README.md

-# PyDEM
+# StarDEM

-An open sourced Discrete Element Method (DEM) software based on Python.
+An open sourced Discrete Element Method (DEM) software based on Python and C++.

-This is a very simple DEM code for beginners who are interested in DEM coding.
+A very simple DEM code for beginners who are interested in DEM coding.

-Due to the low efficiency of Python, it is hard to apply this software to large scale problems which usually involves tons of particles.

 ## Environment requird

 Python 3.x

+cmake

 Post Process : Paraview

 ## A simple tutorial

-Run the "Run_PyDEM.py" file
+Run the "Run_StarDEM.py" file

 You will get a results in ResultsOutput file